Primordial black hole ringdown: The irreducible stochastic gravitational wave background

 There are several other promising directions for future research.
 An immediate priority is to determine the amplitude of the QNM spectrum through dedicated numerical relativity simulations of gravitational collapse, enabling a more accurate prediction of the resulting SGWB.
 Additionally, it would be valuable to incorporate further physical effects in the modeling of the emitted GW signal, such as tail effects arising from back-scattering on the PBH spacetime or nonlinear contributions from QNM interactions and GW memory \cite{Price:1972pw}.
+Furthermore, our computation can be extended to the case of a broad PBH mass function and to scenarios with different values of the cosmic equation-of-state parameter, which would result in a broader GW ringdown spectrum across frequencies~\cite{Carr:2019kxo,Carr:2026hot}.
 Finally, given that PBHs are expected to form within external environments, accounting for environmental effects on the QNM spectrum represents another important extension~\cite{Barausse:2014tra,Cardoso:2021wlq,Destounis:2022obl,Cardoso:2022whc,Ianniccari:2024ysv,Spieksma:2024voy}.
 We leave the exploration of these aspects to future work.

 {{\bf{\em Acknowledgments.}}} We thank B. Carr, G. Franciolini, G. Perna, D. Perrone, F. Quevedo and K. Schmitz for useful discussions and comments on the draft.
 V.DL. is supported by funds provided by the Center for Particle Cosmology at the University of Pennsylvania.
 A.J.I. acknowledges the University of Trento for the nice hospitality during the realization of this project.
 A.R. acknowledges support from the Swiss National Science Foundation (project number CRSII5 213497) and from the Boninchi Foundation for the project “PBHs in the Era of GW Astronomy”.